 Are you still looking for the best option for your travels?
 Having a Wise travel money card that allows you to hold various currencies, has the lowest transaction fees and lets you withdraw money no matter where you are is worth GOLD.
 Wise has been my go-to choice for 4 years now and I wouldn’t go back to having only one credit card.

-If you’re after the perfect photography trip, head to the South Island of New Zealand.
+For the best adventure, head on this 10 day itinerary around the South Island of New Zealand.

 Disclaimer: This article contains affiliate links.
 If you purchase using these links, I earn a small commission at no additional cost to you.
 I only recommend services and tools I know and trust myself.